-Follicular carcinoma shows follicular differentiation but lacks the diagnostic features of papillary carcinoma.
+Follicular thyroid carcinoma shows follicular differentiation but lacks the diagnostic features of papillary carcinoma.
 The incidence of follicular carcinoma is higher in areas of endemic goiter and iodine deficiency appears to be the main contributing risk factor.
-In contrast to papillary carcinoma, the main mode of metastatic spread is hematogeneous rather than through the lymphatic system.
+In contrast to papillary carcinoma, the main mode of metastatic spread is hematogenous rather than through the lymphatic system.
 Follicular carcinoma is typically delimited by a fibrous capsule surrounding tightly packed follicles, trabeculae or solid sheets of tumor cells.
 Tumor cells are often cuboidal with dark or pale staining nuclei with inconspicuous nucleoli.
 Rare cases of follicular carcinomas may display nuclear pleomorphism.

 For most thyroid tumors, diagnosis can be established by microscopic examination alone, although immunohistochemistry plays an important role in tumors exhibiting unusual morphological features.
 Antibodies used in diagnostics of thyroid tumors include thyroglobulin (TG), calcitonin (CALCA), and thyroid transcription factor (TTF1).
 Molecular investigations of genetic alterations in BRAF, RAS, and RET genes in different forms of thyroid cancer can have diagnostic value.